immcantation/immcantation/docs/packages/prestor.rst

     document()
     install()

-Alternatively, you can install directly form the bitbucket repository, but this will not build the documentation::
+Alternatively, you can install directly form the GitHub repository, but this will not build the documentation::

     library(devtools)